randallard/prisoners-dilemma-docs/docs/development-journal/entry-016.md

 ## Decisions

+### Decision 1: Prioritizing Immutability for Core Services

+**Context:** Ryan needed to decide whether to refactor all core services for immutability or focus on new feature development.

+**Options Considered:**
+- Refactor all core services for immutability.
+- Focus on new features and revisit immutability later.

+**Decision:** Ryan chose to prioritize immutability for core services, which I supported.
+This decision ensures a robust foundation for future development.
+I also recommended documenting the refactoring process to facilitate consistent practices across the team.

-### Decision 1: Reuse Patterns from ConnectionService Refactoring
+### Decision 2: Reuse Patterns from ConnectionService Refactoring

 **Context:** Needed to decide on the approach for refactoring PlayerStorageService.